freeplane/docs/src/docs/ai/ai-chat-workflows.md

 ## Use profiles and prompts for repeatable work

-- Use `Manage profiles` when you want reusable chat behavior across many requests.
+- Use `Edit profiles...` when you want reusable chat behavior across many requests.
 Select the profile in the `AI profile` control before sending your request.
 - Use prompts when you want saved actions you can launch directly from menus, for example to rewrite the selected node, summarize a branch,